-Recommendations of Narasimham Committee on Commercial Banking System (1991)
+Recommendations of Narasimham Committee Report (1991)

-The narasimham committee (1991) assumed that the financial resources of the commercial banks from the general public and were by the banks in trust and that the bank funds were to be deployed for maximum benefit of the depositors.
-This assumption automatically implied that even the government had no business to endanger the solvency, health and efficiency of the nationalized banks under the pretext of using banks funds for social banking, poverty eradication, etc. Accordingly, the narasimham committee aimed at achieving three major changes in the banking sector in India;
+The Narasimham committee (1991) assumed that the financial resources of the commercial banks from the general public and were by the banks in trust and that the bank funds were to be deployed for maximum benefit of the depositors.
+This assumption automatically implied that even the government had no business to endanger the solvency, health and efficiency of the nationalized banks under the pretext of using banks funds for social banking, poverty eradication, etc. Accordingly, the Narasimham committee aimed at achieving three major changes in the banking sector in India;

 • Ensuring a degree of operational flexibility.